-Specie Determination Rationale Pallid Sturgeon No Effect This project would not take place in the Atchafalaya River or alter any of its tributaries, the pallid sturgeon's habitat.
+Species Determination Rationale Pallid Sturgeon No Effect This project would not take place in the Atchafalaya River or alter any of its tributaries, the pallid sturgeon's habitat.
 Green Sea Turtle No Effect This project would not impact Gulf waters, seagrass beds or nesting areas (beach habitat).
 Hawksbill Sea Turtle No Effect This project would not impact Gulf waters, rocky areas, coral reefs, shallow coastal areas, lagoons or oceanic islands, and narrow creeks and passes.
 The Hawksbill Sea Turtle prefers these areas as their preferred habitat.
 Kemp's Ridley Sea Turtle No Effect This project would not impact Gulf waters, beaches, nearshore habitats containing muddy or sandy bottoms or floating Sargassum seaweed.
 Leatherback Sea Turtle No Effect This project would not impact Gulf waters, or sandy nesting beaches backed with vegetation and sloped sufficiently so the distance to dry sand is limited.
 Loggerhead Sea Turtle No Effect This project would not impact Gulf waters.
 The project does not involve coastal development and construction.
 This project would not take place near nesting areas on Chandeleur Islands or Fourchon Beach in Lafourche Parish.
 Red Knot No Effect This project would not impact the red knot's preferred foraging habitats - sandy beaches, tidal mudflats, salt marshes, and peat banks, oyster reefs, and exposed bay bottoms.
-The project would not impact on their roosting habitat of high sand flats, reefs, and other sites protected from high tides West Indian Manatee No Effect This project would not impact areas or habitats the West Indian manatee occupies in Louisiana, mainly canals within the adjacent coastal marshes of southeastern Louisiana, and coastal areas of southwestern Louisiana.
+The project would not impact on their roosting habitat of high sand flats, reefs, and other sites protected from high tides Eastern Black Rail No Effect This project would not impact the Eastern black rail's preferred salt and freshwater marsh breeding and foraging habitats.
+West Indian Manatee No Effect This project would not impact areas or habitats the West Indian manatee occupies in Louisiana, mainly canals within the adjacent coastal marshes of southeastern Louisiana, and coastal areas of southwestern Louisiana.
 At-Risk Species No Effect This project would not affect any At-Risk Species since all activities are planned in developed urban or residential areas.
 Migratory Birds and Other Trust Resources No Effect This project would not affect any Migratory Birds and Other Trust Resources since all activities are planned in developed urban or residential areas.
-NOAA Fisheries Trust Resources No Effect Since the project would be completely land based, the project would not affect any water bodies, animals occupying water bodies, or any designated critical habitat.
+NOAA Fisheries Trust Resources No Effect Since the project would be completely land based, the project would not affect any Essential Fish Habitat, water bodies, animals occupying water bodies, or any designated critical habitat.

-1.8 PREPARER
+1.9 PREPARER

-Preparer: Joe Jordan, 309-794-5791
+Preparer: Joe Jordan